RichardEssery/FSM2/README.md

 ## Building the model

 FSM2 is coded in Fortran.
-A linux executable `FSM2` or a Windows executable `FSM2.exe`is produced  by running the script `compil.sh` or the batch file `compil.bat`.
+A linux executable FSM2 or a Windows executable FSM2.exeis produced  by running the script compil.sh or the batch file compil.bat.
 Both use the [gfortran](https://gcc.gnu.org/wiki/GFortran) compiler but could be edited to use other compilers.
-Physics and driving data configurations are selected in the compilation script by defining options that are copied to a preprocessor file `src/OPTS.h` before compilation.
+Physics and driving data configurations are selected in the compilation script by defining options that are copied to a preprocessor file src/OPTS.h before compilation.

 ### Physics options
 | Option  | Description                  | Possible choices                      |